This creamy mushroom soup with black garlic and porcini can be made with any mushrooms you love and is served with crispy onion rings.

 - 1 tablespoon all-purpose flour, or corn flour for GF

 - A pinch of salt

-- Transfer olive oil and mushrooms to a pot and sauté over high heat until they water out, then continue sautéing them stirring frequently until all the juices evaporate and mushrooms are well browned and fragrant (this can take from 10 to 20 minutes).
+Transfer the olive oil and the mushrooms to a pot and sauté over high heat until they water out, then continue sautéing them stirring frequently until all the juices evaporate and mushrooms are well browned and fragrant (this can take from 10 to 20 minutes).

 - Add the wine, let it boil and after one minute add the stock, the potato, the black garlic, the milk and the porcini with the water.